maths/moodle-qtype_stack/doc/en/Authoring/Metadata.md

     ],
     "license": "unknown", // $CFG->sitedefaultlicense
     "isPartOf": "",
+    "additional": {},
-    "additional": {}
+    "freeform" {}
 }
 ```
-A question has one creator but can have multiple contributors.
+A question has one creator but can have multiple contributors. `Last name` is required.

 Additional metadata is stored in Scope->Property->Qualifier->Value or Scope->Property->Value format.
 Scope identifies the metadata scheme being used.
 For instance, two institutions might have the property `Level` that has different meanings.
 Scope allows differentiation between the two:
 ```